 In case you've never been to our Gator and Wildlife Park, we have more than 200 animals that call Wild Florida "home."
 Half of our Gator and Wildlife Park consists of exotic animals such as two-toed sloths, ring-tailed lemurs, Watusis, and zebras to give locals a chance to learn about animals located around the world.
 The other half of our Gator Park showcases all the animals native to Florida that provides visitors from different countries (and maybe even a few locals) a chance to learn something new about Florida's ecosystem.
-On the blog, we'll give you a brief overview of eight Florida animals you can meet during your visit to our place.
+On the blog, we'll give you a brief overview of eight Florida.

 Between grocery store runs and extra-curricular activities, the weekends are usually a time for families to break away from the weekday routines and do something fun together.
 But with overcrowded theme parks and summer events only making up for a few hours of entertainment, it can be hard to find something to do that won't leave you frustrated or have your kids wanting to do more.
 If you're debating on whether you should commit to driving out to our place, here are a few reasons why you and your family won't regret the trip (and will love the adventure).